 - Formatting:

 - 1. Format must be YYYY-MM-DD hh:mm

 - a.
 YYYY-MM-DDThh:mm is also valid

 - 2. YYYY = four-digit year

 - MM = two-digit month (01=January, etc.)

 - DD = two-digit day of month (01 through 31)

 - hh = two digits of hour (00 through 23) (am/pm NOT allowed)

 - mm = two digits of minute (00 through 59)

 - 3. Example: 11:42 pm November 3, 1959=1959-11-03 23:42

 - a.
 1959-11-03T23:42 is also valid

 - 4. Midnight = 00:00, not 24:00

 - If Adult Crystalloid Fluid Administration = 1, then Crystalloid Fluid Administration Datetime must be completed, else must be blank.

 - Cannot have been after Discharge Datetime.

+- Crystalloid fluid volumes ordered that are equivalent to 30 mL/kg or within 10% less than 30 mL/kg are considered the target ordered volume.

 - The specified time frame for abstraction of crystalloid fluids is within 6 hours prior through 3 hours after either of the following trigger events.
 If both are present the specified time frame is determined by the earliest trigger.

-- Initial Hypotension Date and Time
+- o Initial Hypotension Date and Time

-- o Septic Shock Presentation Date and Time
+- Septic Shock Presentation Date and Time

-- If a single order is written for the target ordered volume, use the date the crystalloid solution was started as an IV infusion.

-- If a single order is written for the target ordered volume and the infusion is given over multiple infusions, use the start date of the first crystalloid fluid infusion. - If multiple orders are written that total the target ordered volume, use the start date of the crystalloid fluid infusion that completes the target ordered volume. - If a crystalloid infusion is running at a maintenance rate (125 mL/hour or less) and the rate is increased to administer the target ordered volume, use the date the infusion rate is increased. - In some cases, the crystalloid fluid will be infusing prior to the time of presentation of Initial Hypotension, an Initial Lactate Level Result >=4 mmol/L, or physician/APN/PA Documentation of Septic Shock; if so, use the date the unit of fluid was started or hung. - Do not abstract the date that fluids were ordered or the date that IV access was started.
+- If a single order is written for the target ordered volume, use the date the crystalloid solution was started as an IV infusion. - If a single order is written for the target ordered volume and the infusion is given over multiple infusions, use the start date of the first crystalloid fluid infusion. - If multiple orders are written that total the target ordered volume, use the start date of the crystalloid fluid infusion that completes the target ordered volume. - If a crystalloid infusion is running at a maintenance rate (125 mL/hour or less) and the rate is increased to administer the target ordered volume, use the date the infusion rate is increased. - In some cases, the crystalloid fluid will be infusing prior to the time of presentation of Initial Hypotension, or physician/APN/PA Documentation of Septic Shock; if so, use the date the unit of fluid was started or hung. - Do not abstract the date that fluids were ordered or the date that IV access was started.
 Abstract the date that the crystalloid fluid infusion began. - Do not use physician orders as fluid administration start date and time; use the date and time that the fluid infusion was initiated. - If there is physician/APN/PA documentation identifying the patient has obesity (defined as a Body Mass Index >30), the clinician may choose to use Ideal Body Weight (IBW) to determine the target ordered crystalloid fluid volume.
-If the clinician prefers to use IBW, it must be documented clearly and the clinician must indicate that IBW will be the weight used to determine the target ordered volume.
+If the clinician prefers to use IBW, it must be documented clearly and the clinician must indicate that IBW will be the weight used to determine the target ordered volume. - Documentation of crystalloid fluids administered prior to arrival to the hospital (e.g., ambulance, nursing home) that are part of the medical record are acceptable if the documentation of fluid administration contains the type, volume, start time, and rate, duration, or end time of the fluid infusion.
+A physician/APN/PA order for fluids administered prior to arrival is not required.